From Hyderabad to Kashmir: The story of a thief turned jihadi

-Mohammad Taufeeq the terrorist who was killed in an encounter at Jammu and Kashmir was a thief before he became a jihadi.
+Mohammad Taufeeq, the terrorist who was killed in an encounter at Jammu and Kashmir was a thief before he became a jihadi.
 It may be recalled that the terrorist outfit, Ansar Ghazwatul Hind had celebrated his martyrdom and said that Taufeeq hailed from Hyderabad.

 Following this, the J&K police had written to their counterparts in Telangana seeking more details on Taufeeq.
 The preliminary round of inquiry conducted has revealed that Taufeeq had stayed in Hyderabad for a brief period.